 About the DRC

 The ST3 Day Release Course (DRC) is based at Bournemouth University.
-All ST3s attend each Wednesday for about 30 weeks a year.
+All ST3s attend each Wednesday for 20 weeks a year.

 The schedule for the DRC is integrated with ST1/2 teaching.
 The academic year commences in August and runs each Wednesday in weeks 1, 2 and 4 of the month with ST1/2 teaching in week 3.
 There is no meeting on 5th weeks when these occur.
 In addition there are several weeks each year when the Programme Directors are involved in other Deanery education events and the course is usually not run on these days.
 Details of the ST3 Day Release programme can be found under the teaching programme section of the website.

 On ‘non-Day Release’ Wednesdays trainees usually work in their practices but they may take study leave on some of these days, by agreement with the trainer.

 There are two over-night residential courses each year – a Communication Skills Course in the autumn and a GP Management Course in the spring.

 A mock CSA session is held at the end of the autumn term and the Programme Directors also facilitate a practice exchange programme for the summer term and a ‘practice computer crawl’ to allow ST3s to experience different computer software systems.